 “I’m a very passionate person, which will never change.
 When you grow, you gain more experience and the kind of problems you face change.
 As you grow, you need to grow with your organization.”

 Entrepreneur Of The Year 2012 Argentina

 “In the startup days, you have to be very innovative, hire and retain talent, refine your business as you deploy in the marketplace, and you learn things from it.
 Today, with a solid track record of business success, I can focus on what’s next and think more strategic and long-term than you’re allowed to in the early days.
 My style has evolved as the business has matured.”

 “Entrepreneurship and leadership is about always having ideas, knowing that it is possible even though everyone says it is too difficult.
 Maintain the positive and always have new ideas.”

 Entrepreneur Of The Year 2012 Colombia

-“There are always things you can do to improve and grow your business.
+“To keep the entrepreneurial spirit and entrepreneurship alive once you've got past the startup base, I think it is making sure people understand why they are there.
+There are always things you can do to improve your business.
 You should be rethinking and retooling it every chance you get.
-The key thing is making sure everybody in the organization understands the story, where you’re going, are you going to get there in the belief that you are doing the right thing.
-People want to know their purpose, so that’s for me the biggest area to keep the energy going — keep a sense of purpose very strong.”
+The key thing is to make sure everybody in the organization understands the story, where are you going — how are you going to get there?
+And the belief that you are doing the right thing —people want to know their purpose.
+Keep the energy going, keep a strong sense of purpose.”

-Dr. Alan Ulsifer, CEO, president and chair, FYidoctors
+CEO, president and chair

 Entrepreneur Of The Year 2012 Canada